aragonzkresearch/leagueofidentity/README.md

 * `LoI` can issue tokens corresponding to Facebook accounts who are members of a given Facebook page and the `LoI` token can be then used e.g., on Ethereum or other blockchains as a mean to create a DAO of the members of that page.
 In particular the admins of the page can create a bridge between Facebook and web3 applications.

 We stress that `LoI` aims at offering both encryption and authentication/signatures at the same time: satisfying these two properties together is usually more challenging than achieving just one of them.
+Moreover, the verification of the signature should be efficient for web3 applications.
+For instance, it is efficient to verify signatures of digital identity cards off-chain but verification on Ethereum of such signatures consumes too much GAS to be practical.
+On the other hands, the `LoI` tokens for digital identity cards produce signatures that are efficiently verifiable in Ethereum and other blockchains.

 ## Running a demo
 The current demo only offers encryption and supports the following providers: `google`, `facebook, google.phone` and `dic.it`.
 The provider `google.phone` uses google as provider but associates to the users their profile phone numbers (when visible) rather than their email addresses.
 The provider `dic.it` is for Italian digital identity cards (tested on v3.0).